 Bubble Solution Recipes

-The secret to bubble making is really in the quality of your bubble juice, so really we recommend trying some of our Regular Bubble Solution (for small to mid size bubbles), or Supapop for giant bubbles.
-You'll REALLY notice the difference.
+That's why we highly recommend using some of our Regular Bubble Solution (for small to mid size bubbles), or our GUINESS WORLD RECORD holding Supapop concentrate - You'll REALLY notice the difference!

 - Remember - anything that isn't wet will pop the bubble.

-- Even if you don’t have any bubble toys, you can still have great fun.
+- Even if you don’t have any bubble toys, you can still have great fun!
 Use the recipe above to make some juice, and then see what you can find in the house to make some bubbles.
 Try a coat hanger, or the inside tube from a kitchen roll.
 Best of all, try your hands - dip them in your bubble juice, make an "o" shape with your thumb and first finger, and blow.
 This way you can touch the bubble yourself without it popping!

 Please note - we cannot guarantee the quality of these recipes or that they will work in your toys/machines.
 To guarantee fantastic bubbles, please browse the Bubble Solution section of our online store.